 Infinity School provides a potential solution to the above issues (providing much needed additional school places, enhanced choice and helping diversify further provision) but also offers a different approach to education.
 Our innovative approach to school design, our unique pedagogy and our real-world curriculum will provide a truly relevant and authentic education.

-We are committed to providing an education which will help Waltham Forest and its family of schools, which we very much intend to join, to reach its identified goals of
+We are committed to providing an education which will help Waltham Forest and its family of schools to reach its identified goals of

 Improved KS4 attainment across the board and equity in performance across the borough